 It’s a good idea to clean your hands with sanitizer or dip your pruners into a disinfectant solution before moving to the next plant to prevent the spread of disease.

-Tomatillo plants are usually supported by stakes, trellises or cages.
+Tomatillo plants are usually supported by stakes, trellises, or cages.
 Install stakes and trellises before planting to avoid injuring the roots of the plants later.
-Use metal or wooden stakes that are at least 2 inches in diameter and 4 or 5 feet tall.
+Use metal or wooden stakes that are at least 2 inches (5 cm.) in diameter and 4 or 5 feet (1-1.5 m.) tall.
 Tie tomatillo plants to the support loosely with polyethylene or sisal twine, avoiding parts of the stem that are just below flower clusters.

 Cages are easy to work with and you won’t have to spend time tying and retying your plants.
 You can make your own out of concrete reinforced fencing wire.
-The wire should have 6-inch openings to allow for easy harvest.
-Form an 18-inch diameter circle and fasten the ends together.
+The wire should have 6 inch (15 cm.) opening to allow for easy harvest.
+Form an 18 inch (46 cm.) diameter circle and fasten the ends together.
 Clip out the horizontal wires around the bottom so that you can push the vertical wires into the soil for stability.